18F/guides/content/methods/discover/system-map.md

   title: System map
 method:
   title: System map
   what: A diagram that shows how different factors and forces affect a given system.
-Unlike journey maps or service blueprints, which visualize specific services.
+This is unlike journey maps or service blueprints, which visualize specific services.
   why: Mapping complex patterns can help us build consensus and identify opportunities.
 Maps can also be used to onboard new team members and inform product decisions.
   timeRequired: 4-8 hours
   category: discover